raear/indexer-assignment-dataset/README.md

 ### Reviewer Profile Matching
 1. Set the working directory (_working_dir) and the Journal Reviewer Assignment Dataset directory (_dataset_dir) in indexer_assignment_dataset.reviewer_assignment.profile_matching.config.py
-2. Additionally, set the Hugging Face cache direcotry (cache_dir), and specify the location of the TF-IDF model (tfidf_model_path) that was created for indexer profile matching.
+2. Additionally, set the Hugging Face cache directory (cache_dir), and specify the location of the TF-IDF model (tfidf_model_path) that was created for indexer profile matching.
 3. Create reviewer recommendations for the test set by running the following:
 ```
    python -m indexer_assignment_dataset.reviewer_assignment.profile_matching.run_all